 Documents, photographs, and books detailing the lives of people in the town of Farmington.

 Documents, photographs, and books detailing the small businesses, the factories, large scale businesses, and service companies in the town of Farmington.

 This exhibit includes maps, articles, and documents covering topography, position, and location in and around Farmington, NH.
 Many of the maps of the downtown area contain detailed information and keys.
 When viewing the Sanborn-Perris fire insurance maps pay great attention not only to the keys, but also to the year of the map being viewed, and how the specific information on tenants, building upgrades, etc. has changed.
 Surveys were taken regularly and though the roads and building may not change greatly between survey years, tenants and building alterations do.

 Farmington NH Annual Town Reports contain a wealth of information about people, businesses, policy, warrants, and budgets of the town over time.
 Earlier reports have deaths, births, and marriages recorded.
 Once in the exhibit please select a time range at the right to go to the correct time period and find the report you wish to research.
 The museum has physical copies of most reports from the 1870's through the mid 1950's.
 We are working on finding reports to add to the collection for most the mid 1950's through the present.
 If you have copies you would like to donate please let us know.
 Digital copies of reports from the 1870's to the present are being added as the museum has time.
 PLEASE NOTE: These resources were created during the 19th or 20th century.
 They have biases stemming from those periods.

-Documents, photographs, and books detailing the public libraries in the town of Farmington.
+Documents, photographs, and books detailing the contributions of important organizations in the town of Farmington.